FlintVN/FlintESPJVM/README.md

 ## FlintESPJVM
 FlintESPJVM brings the power of Java to ESP32 devices by implementing [FlintJVM](https://github.com/FlintVN/FlintJVM) on the ESP-IDF framework.
-This allows you to run and debug Java applications directly on ESP32 hardware.
+This allows you to run and debug Java programs directly on the ESP32 hardware.

 ![demo](images/demo1.avif)
 ## Key Features